author’s note: I repost this one to honor an experience that happened 39 years ago today. The experience continues to inform my spiritual awareness.

 That August, still searching for where I belonged, I went to the International New Thought Alliance Conference in Portland.
 I was mainly drawn to hear Jack Boland, the renowned recovering alcoholic and new thought leader behind the tape series *12 Steps to a Spiritual Experience*, which I had listened to before my healing vision on May 24th.

 But I found so much more—hearing several globally recognized thought leaders, including the captivating Barbara Marx Hubbard, who completely held my attention.
-I saw over a thousand people embrace the musical group Alliancegay men, many living with HIV/AIDS, led by Jerry Florence.
+I saw over a thousand people embrace the musical group Alliance, who were four gay men, each living with HIV/AIDS, led by Jerry Florence.
 Having just left a church where gay people were openly condemned, this radical acceptance felt like oxygen to someone drowning.
 The tenderness I experienced that day still lives in me.
 Even now, I weep for everyone deemed unworthy or ignored—those reduced to “they” and “them” by a society forever afraid of “we.”

 Navigating the New Self